-This guide explains how lenders assess a recently settled CCJ mortgage application, what matters most during underwriting and how you can strengthen your profile.
 This article provides general information only and does not offer regulated mortgage advice.

 Does a Recently Settled CCJ Affect Mortgage Approval?

-Yes — a recently settled CCJ will influence lender decisions.
-A CCJ remains on your credit file for six years, whether settled or not.
-However, a settled CCJ is always viewed more positively than an unsettled one.
+A CCJ remains on your credit file for six years from the date it was issued, whether the debt has been settled or not.
+However, lenders generally view a settled CCJ more positively than an outstanding one.

-- How recent the CCJ is
+• How recent the CCJ is

-- Whether the debt is settled
+• Whether the debt has been settled

-- The size of the CCJ
+• The value of the CCJ

-- Whether other adverse credit exists
+• Whether other adverse credit exists

-- Stability of bank statements
+• Stability of bank statements

-- Affordability and income consistency
+• Affordability and income consistency

 How Recency Affects Mortgage Options